supertechguy/passwd.trade/README.md

-# passwd.trade
+#Welcome to passwd.trade

-passwd.trade is a self-destructing secure password transfer service.
+Welcome to passwd.trade, a secure password transfer service designed to self-destruct after a single use.

-## Technologies Used
+#What Technologies Do We Use?

-The project runs on Apache, PHP, and MySQL.
+We use Apache, PHP, and MySQL to power this project.

-## Database Management
+#How Do We Manage the Database?

-passwd.trade utilizes a MySQL database to store encrypted passwords.
-It employs the MyISAM storage engine and avoids transaction logs to ensure data is deleted after a one-time view.
+Our system relies on a MySQL database.
+We use the MyISAM storage engine and avoid transaction logs to ensure that data is deleted after it's been viewed once.

-## Encryption Algorithm
+#How Do We Keep Your Data Safe?

-Data stored in the database includes the Cipher text, encrypted with 256-bit AES in CBC mode using HMAC-SHA3-512 encryption.
-Encryption keys are not stored in the database or anywhere on the server, enhancing security.
+We encrypt your passwords using 256-bit AES in CBC mode with HMAC-SHA3-512 encryption.
+We never store encryption keys in the database or on the server, which adds an extra layer of security.

-## Memory Management
+#How Do We Handle Memory?

-After creating a link, the system overwrites the variables with nulls and then releases the memory, ensuring data confidentiality.
+Once a link is generated, we overwrite the variables with nulls and release the memory to keep your data confidential.

-## Usage Guide
+#How Do You Use It?

+1. Enter your password in the text area.
+2. Click "Generate Link".
-Enter the password in the text area to be encrypted, click "Generate Link".
-Copy the link provided and send the link to the recipient.
-When the recipient recieves and clicks on the link, the password will be displayed and the data in the database will be destroyed.
-Thereby preventing others from obtaining the password using the same link.
+3. Copy the link provided and send it to your recipient.
+4. When your recipient clicks on the link, they'll see the password, and the data in our database will be destroyed, preventing anyone else from accessing it.

-## Security Best Practices
+#How Can You Keep Your Data Secure?

-Users are advised on creating strong passwords, securely sharing links, and handling sensitive information to maximize security.
+We encourage users to create strong passwords, share links securely, and handle sensitive information with care to maximize security.

-## Contributing Guidelines
+#How Can You Contribute?

-If you would like to contribute, reach out to @supertechguy
+If you'd like to contribute to this project, please reach out to @supertechguy.

-## License Information
+#What Are the Licensing Terms?

-The project is distributed under a GNU General Public license version 2, including terms and conditions for usage, modification, and distribution.
+This project is distributed under the GNU General Public License version 2, which outlines terms and conditions for usage, modification, and distribution.

-## Contact Information
+#Need Help?

-For questions about the project, users can reach out to @supertechguy
+If you have any questions about the project, feel free to contact @supertechguy.